-Vaccination is a vital part of regular pet preventive care.
+Vaccinations are a vital part of regular pet preventive care.
 It helps to reduce the spread of disease, limit complications associated with common health issues, and can even be life-saving.
 Our veterinary staff is well-versed in a variety of vaccines and treatments, and we'll recommend the best option based on individual circumstances.
+Vaccine reactions are rare but possible side effects.
+Our team stresses the importance of a vaccination schedule that fits each pet's needs in order to prevent over-vaccination.
 Whether you just got your first puppy or kitten, or even adopted an older pet our team will know what to do.

 What Vaccinations Do Pets Need?

 Your pet's needs are ultimately determined by species, lifestyle, and common risk factors.
 There are a few core vaccines, however, that extend to all dogs and cats.
 We recommend the following vaccinations to prevent common health issues:

 Core vaccines you should give your dog include:

 As we take an individualized approach, your veterinarian might recommend additional vaccines depending on your dog's situation.
 For example, we might suggest canine influenza, Leptospirosis, or Lyme's disease vaccine depending on their exposure to ticks, parasites, or other animals.